How to collect and submit to Symantec Security Response suspicious files found by the SymHelp utility

 To submit these files for analysis, you must compress the folder into a .zip archive.
 Do not include more than nine (9) files per archive.
-The archive should not be more than 10 MB in size, nor should you password it.
+The archive should not be more than 20 MB in size, nor should you password it.
 Additional tips can be found in the Connect article Symantec Insider Tip: Successful Submissions!

 To submit the files to Symantec Security Response for analysis, click on one of the following links:

 Fill out the form, and upload the file(s).

 Note: For Essential and BCS license holders, check with your Technical Support representative if you are not sure what your Support ID is.

 You will receive a confirmation email with a tracking number.
 Once the submission has been processed, an email will be dispatched with a detremination regarding the file submitted.
 If it is a threat, you will be provided with a set of Rapid Release Definitions.
 These can be applied to the affected system so that Symantec Endpoint Protection (SEP) can then detect the infected file and prevent a reinfection

 You can also submit the file for analysis to Threat Expert, which is owned by Symantec.
 Automated analysis can be performed for some types of threats through http://www.threatexpert.com.
 This step can quickly identify the sites the threat is coded to contact so they can be blocked at the firewall.
 Symantec Support does not provide troubleshooting for http://www.threatexpert.com, and this step does not replace the need to submit files to Symantec Security Response.